d6t/d6tpipe/docs/source/connect.rst

 The local mode stores everything locally so nothing ends up in the cloud.
 While that is fast and secure, it limits functionality.
 Only the server can:

-* automatically manage local/remote paths
+* automatically manage remote paths
 * provide pipe inheritance
 * manage permissions
-* share remotes and pipes across teams and organizations
+* share data across teams and organizations
 * remotely scan for file changes and centrally cache results
 * regularly check for file changes on a schedule
 * remotely mirror datasets, eg from ftp to S3

-Overall the way you interface with d6tpipe is pretty much identical between the two modes so you can easily switch between them.
+Overall the way you interface with d6tpipe very similar between the two modes so you can easily switch between them.
 So you can start in local mode and then switch to server mode to take advantage of advanced features.

 Onprem repo API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^